 Quite often focusing your effort on a small set of fundamental key objectives and risks is more effective to kick off the process and generate some good momentum.
 You can also apply the standard’s requirements in a phased approach to eventually achieve no non-conformities.

 Review your operational controls for energy performance and set appropriate criteria.
 This includes controls for effective operation and maintenance of the facilities, equipment and systems.
-Also incorporate considering better energy performance within design and procurement processes.
+Also incorporate controls to ensure better energy performance within design and procurement processes of equipment and assets as well as procurement of energy supplies.

 The best systems are not bureaucratic; supporting procedures and tools should only be focused to help facilitate action where they are required.